kshapovalenko/Neuro-AI-fMRI-Speech-Encoder/README.md

 # Building fMRI Encoding Models for Natural Speech

 ## Background and Objectives
-This project focuses on developing an encoding model to analyze fMRI data from LeBel et al. (2023), involving eight subjects listening to narrative stories.
-The task is to process and analyze a selected subset of this data, primarily from three subjects, to implement an effective encoding analysis.
-The dataset requires careful selection and preprocessing, aiming to understand the relationship between auditory stimuli and brain activity.
+This project develops an encoding model to analyze fMRI data from LeBel et al. (2023), involving eight subjects listening to narrative stories.
+The primary task is to process and analyze a selected subset of this data from three subjects, aiming to implement an effective encoding analysis.
+This endeavor is focused on understanding the relationship between auditory stimuli and brain activity.

+Implemented as part of [CMU 10-733 Course on Representation and Generation in Neuroscience and AI](https://www.cs.cmu.edu/~lwehbe/10733_S24/).

 ## Repository Structure
 This repository contains the following files and directories: